thomasfriedrichs/tap-room-redux/README.md

 * _JSX_
 * _npm_
 * _Webpack_
+* _Redux_

 ## Description

-_This app uses react to manage the on tap beer stock of a bar, bartenders can use it to track how full a keg is and other details about the beers on hand._
+_This app uses react and redux to manage the on tap beer stock of a bar, bartenders can use it to track how full a keg is and other details about the beers on hand._

 ## Setup/Installation Requirements